Spartina: Ecology

 Species of the section Spartina are used as food plants by the larvae of some Lepidoptera species including the Aaron's skipper, which feeds exclusively on smooth cordgrass, and the engrailed moth.

 Some species of the section Spartina are considered as ecosystem engineers that can strongly influence the physical and biological environment.
 This is particularly important in areas where invasive Spartina species significantly alter their new environment, with impacts to native plants and animals.

 As an invasive species

-Three of the Spartina species have become invasive plants in some countries.
+Three of the species placed in Spartina have become invasive plants in some countries.
 In British Columbia, Sporobolus anglica, also known as English cordgrass, is an aggressive, aquatic alien that invades mud flats, salt marshes and beaches, out-competing native plants, spreading quickly over mud flats and leaving large Spartina meadows.
 It is also invasive in China and California.